Kevin Van De Wege

-Kevin Wayne Van De Wege (born October 2, 1974) is an American firefighter and politician serving as a member of the Washington State Senate, representing the 24th district since 2017.
+Kevin Wayne Van De Wege (born October 2, 1974) is an American firefighter and former politician who served as a member of the Washington State Senate, representing the 24th district from 2017 until his resignation on October 2, 2024.
 A member of the Democratic Party, he previously served as a member of the Washington House of Representatives from 2007 to 2017.
-His district includes much of the Olympic Peninsula, which is made up of Clallam County, Jefferson County, and half of Grays Harbor County, and includes Forks, Hoquiam, Port Angeles, Port Townsend, Sequim, McCleary, Elma, and Ocean Shores.
+His district included much of the Olympic Peninsula, which is made up of Clallam County, Jefferson County, and half of Grays Harbor County, and includes Forks, Hoquiam, Port Angeles, Port Townsend, Sequim, McCleary, Elma, and Ocean Shores.

-Van De Wege chairs the Senate Agriculture, Water, Natural Resources & Parks Committee and also serves on the Senate Ways & Means Committee and the Senate Health & Long Term Care Committee.
-He lives in Sequim with his wife Jennifer, a vice principal at Roosevelt Elementary School, and their two teenagers, Allison and Jackson.
+Van De Wege chaired the Senate Agriculture, Water, Natural Resources & Parks Committee and also served on the Senate Ways & Means Committee and the Senate Health & Long Term Care Committee.
+He lived in Sequim Washington for 20 years before moving to Port Angeles with his wife Jennifer, a Principal at Tenino Elementary School.
+His daughter, Allison, is a graduate from Western Washington University and is working in child development and education with the YMCA.
+His son, Jackson, is studying at Montana State University.

 Early life and education

 Van De Wege was born in Seattle in 1974 and grew up in rural Whatcom County.
 As a child, he worked on berry farms and at a local dairy farm.
 He attended Meridian School District public schools from kindergarten through high school.
 During his senior year of high school he joined Whatcom County Fire District #3 as a volunteer.
 This experience sparked a lifelong interest in public safety and the fire service.

 After graduating from high school in 1993, Van De Wege attended Edmonds Community College where he earned an associate's degree in fire investigation in 1995 and an associate degree in fire command and administration in 1996.
 In 2002, Van De Wege received a Bachelor of Arts in social science from Washington State University, and a Master of Arts in Public Administration from Fort Hays State University.